Relic: Classifications and prohibitions in the Catholic Church

-In 2017, the Congregation for the Causes of Saints abolished the relics of the third degree, introducing a two-stage scale of classification of relics: significant (insigni) and non-significant (non insigni) relics.
-The first are the bodies or their significant parts, as well as the entire contents of the urn with the ashes preserved after cremation.
+In 2017, the Congregation for the Causes of Saints abolished relics of the third degree, introducing a two-stage scale of classification of relics: significant (insigni) and non-significant (non insigni) relics.
+The first category includes the bodies or their significant parts, as well as the entire contents of the urn with the ashes preserved after cremation.
 The second includes small fragments of the bodies, as well as objects used by saints and blesseds.

-The sale or disposal by other means of "sacred relics" (meaning first and second class) without the permission of the Apostolic See is now strictly forbidden by canon 1190 of the Code of Canon Law.
-However, the Catholic Church permits the sale of third class relics.
+The sale or disposal by other means of "sacred relics" (meaning first and second class) without the permission of the Apostolic See is now strictly forbidden by canon 1190 of the 1983 Code of Canon Law.
+However, the Catholic Church permitted the sale of third-class relics.
 Relics may not be placed upon the altar for public veneration, as that is reserved for the display of the Blessed Sacrament (host or prosphora and Eucharistic wine after consecration in the sacrament of the Eucharist).